-The collections now number approximately 8274 paintings, works on paper, sculptures, photographs and illustrations by American artists.
+The collections now number more than 8,300 paintings, works on paper, sculptures, photographs and illustrations by American artists.
 The last, a unique component of the holdings, is the Sanford B.D.
 Low Illustration Collection, named in memory of the first director.
 It represents an enormous range of media and subject matter and includes important works by such noted illustrators as Norman Rockwell.

 Among the highlights of the entire collection, the museum houses a fine selection of colonial and federal portraits, with excellent examples by John Smibert, John Trumbull, Mather Brown, John Singleton Copley, Charles Willson Peale, Sarah Peale, Gilbert Stuart and Ralph Earl.
 Another strength is in the Hudson River School, both early and late, with landscapes by Thomas Cole, Thomas Doughty, Asher B. Durand, Fitz Hugh Lane, Martin Johnson Heade, John Kensett, Albert Bierstadt and Frederic Church.